graphcore/examples/applications/tensorflow/dynamic_sparsity/README.md

 ---
 ## Training with Dynamic Sparse Matrices

-The Poplar SDK (since version 1.2) supports dynamic element wise sparse weight matrices where the sparsity pattern can be dynamically changed at runtime.
+The Poplar SDK supports dynamic element wise sparse weight matrices where the sparsity pattern can be dynamically changed at runtime.
 The examples here use custom TensorFlow ops to access this dynamic sparsity support from the Poplibs/popsparse library.

+NOTE: Although dynamic sparsity has been supported since Poplar SDK 1.2 this example requires Poplar SDK >= 1.3.

 ### File structure